Car Collector International

 Engine

-Symptoms — Low hot oil pressure, top-end rattle from the T-head valve gear, dropped compression on individual cylinders.
+Symptoms — Low hot oil pressure, knocking on overrun.

 Brakes